 Drake & Morgan

-It’s always cocktail hour at Drake & Morgan, so be sure to check out the list of classics or the more inventive ‘inspired’ list.
+It’s always cocktail hour at Drake & Morgan and this summer they’ve partnered with Martin Miller’s Gin to turn the terrace into a gorgeous strawberry field.
+As well as the signature strawberry G&T, try Poppies of Oz or the refreshing Strawberry Spritz.
 Food-wise, there are small plates, salads, and burgers, but for alfresco dining, food straight from the grill is a must.
-As evening draws in, cosy blankets and hot water bottles are on hand to keep you toasty.
+As evening draws in, cosy blankets are on hand to keep you toasty.
 Four-legged friends are welcome.

 One of the most exciting restaurants at Coal Drops Yard is Hicce, with cooking by Murano-trained chef Pip Lacey.
 The outdoor space is perched just outside the handsome red-brick vaulted windows, and, according to the Hicce team – offers the finest view of the sunset in the entire city.
 The terrace has a shorter menu than the main restaurant but acts as a highlight reel of the uber-modern fare served inside.
 The inventive dishes are mainly wood-fired, with lots of steaming, smoking, and pickling.
 The beer bread is worth the visit alone.